 Install a mooring of two sediment traps and time-lapse camera (existing) at Sta.
 MB

-Purchase and configure a profiling CTD, benthic winch and upward/looking sonar for MARS

 Purchase and install a 500m depth sediment trap w/extended mooring at Sta.
 M

 Begin bi-weekly monitoring of upper ocean parameters using LRAUV and processing data at both stations